 Editing WordPress language files by hand isn’t all that complicated.
 However, using a text editor can be cumbersome, especially if you don’t have a lot of experience with this type of platform.
 This translation process also lacks context.
 This goes especially for complex plugins and themes with hundreds of text strings to translate.

-If you want to avoid unnecessary headaches, the easiest way to translate your WordPress website is by using a plugin such as TranslatePress.
-It can automatically detect your plugin or theme’s gettext strings and enables you to edit them through an intuitive visual interface.
+If you want to avoid unnecessary headaches, the easiest way to translate your WordPress website is by using a multilingual plugin such as TranslatePress.
+It can automatically detect your plugin or theme’s gettext strings and it enables you to edit them through an intuitive visual interface.
 You’ll be able to translate everything you see, directly from the front-end.

 Do you have any questions about how to edit WordPress language files?
 Let’s talk about them in the comments section below!